TyShuro/Capstone-Project/README.md

 Predictive Analytics for Credit Risk Assessment in Consumer Banking

 # Description
-This project aims to leverage predictive analytics for credit risk assessment, which is a critical function in consumer banking.
-By analyzing historical loan data, the project seeks to build a predictive model that can assess the risk associated with loan applicants.
-This model would help in making informed lending decisions, thereby reducing the risk of defaults and improving financial stability.
+The objective is to develop a predictive model that accurately identifies individuals at risk of defaulting on their credit card payments.
+This tool will aid in proactive risk management and enhance decision-making processes related to credit issuance and management.

 # Source Data